 The menu contains two sub-menus: File and Tools.
-Some options of these menus are disabled or not visible, depending on the status of the connection.
+Some options of these menus are disabled or not visible, depending on the type of connected MiniPlex-3 or on the status of the connection.

 The File menu offers the following choices: